Yan Zhenqing — An Honest Politician, A Brave General, and A Great Calligrapher

 In contrast, Yan Zhenqing was a lower-rank civil official in charge of one city under An Lushan's jurisdiction and couldn't provide any concrete shreds of evidence to show this powerful warlord's rebel intention.

-Hence, he acted like a poet and a calligrapher that only loved literature and having fun.
-Still, secretly, he constructed many defensive projects to protect his city in the name of preventing heavy rains.
+Hence, he acted like a poet and a calligrapher who only loved literature and having fun.

 Unearthed Painted Pottery Figurines of Taming A Horse in the Tang Dynasty — Luoyang Museum (Photo by Dongmaiying)